 Articles in this database are automatically generated by our AI system based on data from the Digicomply APP.
 While we strive for accuracy, the articles may not contain complete or verified information and are intended for informational purposes only.
 For accurate and reliable information, we recommend using SGS Digicomply or consulting verified sources and experts.
 All content is copyrighted; please credit SGS Digicomply (digicomply.com) when sharing.

-On April 23, 2025, the Rapid Alert System for Food and Feed portal (RASFF) reported the detection of Aflatoxin B1 in groundnuts originating from the United States of America.
-This incident falls under the category of Control and is classified as a bio-contaminant hazard.
+On July 17, 2025, the Rapid Alert System for Food and Feed portal (RASFF) reported a significant incident regarding the detection of Aflatoxin B1 in groundnuts originating from the United States of America.
+Aflatoxin B1 is a type of mycotoxin that can pose serious health risks if consumed in contaminated food products.
+The identification of this bio-contaminant falls under the category of control incidents, necessitating immediate attention to ensure food safety.

 - Incident: Aflatoxin B1 has been detected in Groundnuts.

-- Date: 2025-04-23
+- Date: 2025-07-17

 - Product: Groundnuts